Dynamsoft/barcode-reader-mobile-samples/README.md

 ### How to build (For iOS Editions)

+#### Include the Framework via CocoaPods

-1. Enter the sample folder, install DLR SDK through `pod` command
+1. Enter the sample folder, install DBR SDK through `pod` command

     ```bash
     pod install
     ```

 2. Open the generated file `[SampleName].xcworkspace`

+#### Include the Framework Manually

+1. Download the Dynamsoft Barcode Reader SDK from [Dynamsoft website]().

+2. Drag and drop the `DynamsoftBarcodeReader.framework` and `DynamsoftCameraEnhancer.framework` into your Xcode project.
+Make sure to check `Copy items if needed` and `Create groups` to copy the framework into your projects' folder.

+3. Click on the project.
+Go to the `General --> Frameworks --> Libraries and Embedded Content`.
+Set the embed type to `Embed & Sign`.

+4. Import `DynamsoftBarcodeReader` and `DynamsoftCameraEnhancer`

 ## License